SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 * The requested item is not a valid selection, indicated by ``InvalidSelection``.
 * The requested item's cost is greater than the provided funds, indicated by ``InsufficientFunds``.
-  The associated ``Double`` value represents the balance required to complete the transaction.
+  The associated ``Int`` value represents the additional amount needed (in cents) to complete the transaction.
 * The request item is out of stock, indicated by ``OutOfStock``.

 .. _ErrorHandling_Throw: